TomsBazbauers/ScooterRental/README.md

 ### Brief:

-- You can update list of available scooters at any time
+- You cannot delete a scooter if it is rented
 - You can rent scooters for any time period
 - You must calculate rental price when rental ends
-- You must calculate rental company income from all rentals (including ongoing rentals) and provide yearly report if requested
+- You must calculate rental company income from all rentals (including ongoing rentals if requested) and provide yearly report if requested
 - Max charge per day is set at 20 euros

 ---